-This section expatiates the main components of our method, including the PLM, the details about task-adaptive and domain-adaptive pre-training, and the stage of fine-tuning.
+This section elaborates on the key constituents of our method, encompassing the transformerbased language model, the implementation details of task-adaptive and domain-adaptive pretraining, as well as the phase of fine-tuning.

 3.1.
-Transformer-based Language Model
+Transformer-Based Language Model

-The language model adopted in this work is based on the full Transformer architecture [7], where the encoder is fed an input sequence and uses fully-visible masking, the decoder generates the target sequence through causal masking and cross-attention.
-The text-to-text framework is capable of handling both understanding and generation tasks.
-One representative encoder-decoder model is T5 [12], it is trained on the Colossal Clean Crawled Corpus (C4) of languages of English, French, Romanian, and German with the best-fit unsupervised pre-training objective of replacing corrupted spans.
+This work employs a language model based on the full Transformer architecture [7], in which the encoder accepts an input sequence and uses fully-visible masking, while the decoder produces the target sequence through causal masking and cross-attention.
+This text-to-text framework is adept at handling both understanding and generation tasks.
+T5 [12] is a representative encoder-decoder language model trained on the Colossal Clean Crawled Corpus (C4) composed of English, French, Romanian, and German.
+T5 employs an unsupervised pre-training objective of replacing corrupted spans, which proves to be the best choice after a comprehensive comparison.

-A Chinese version of T5, LongLM, is released by [21] after being pre-trained on 120G Chinese novels with two generative tasks, i.e., text infilling [12] and conditional continuation [10].
-Inspired by SpanBERT [33], text infilling replaces a few of text spans of input sequence by special tokens with a corruption rate of 15%, while the span lengths are following the Poisson distribution with $\lambda = 3$.
-Then the target is to output the original text spans replaced by special tokens with the greedy decoding algorithm.
-The second task, conditional continuation, aims to generate the back half of a text given its front half using top-k sampling [34] with k = 40 and a softmax temperature of 0.7 [35].
-In this work, we leverage the pre-trained checkpoint of LongLM-base with the number of parameters of 223M on HuggingFace [36].
+LongLM [21], a Chinese version of T5, is pre-trained on 120G Chinese novels with two generative tasks: text infilling [12] and conditional continuation [10].
+Text infilling, inspired by Span BERT [33], replaces a few of text spans in the input sequence with special tokens at a corruption rate of 15%, with span lengths following the Poisson distribution with $\lambda = 3$.
+The pre-training objective is to output the original text spans that are replaced with special tokens using the greedy decoding algorithm.
+The second task, conditional continuation, aims to generate the back half of a text based on its front half using top-k sampling [34] with k = 40 and a softmax temperature of 0.7 [35].
+In this work, we leverage the pre-trained checkpoint of LongLM-base, which has 223M model parameters, available on Hugging Face [36].

 3.2.
-Continual Pre-training
+Further Pre-training